Setas8/python-workspace/readme.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix:
+'''sh
-'''git checkout -b feature-name'''
+git checkout -b feature-name
+'''

 3. Commit your changes:
+'''sh
-'''git commit -m 'Add some feature''''
+git commit -m 'Add some feature'
+'''

 4. Push to the branch:
+'''sh
-'''git push origin feature-name'''
+git push origin feature-name
+'''

 5. Open a pull request.